grisuno/strass_strassen/paper/algorithmic_invariance.md

 3. Testing on GPU and other hardware architectures
 4. Meta-learning comparison (MAML framework)
 5. Theoretical analysis of why batch size affects discretization quality
+6. Fixing the gradient noise scale measurement implementation
+7. Prospective prediction using κ with properly measured gradients
+8. Systematic ablation of spectral regularization effects
+9. Larger-scale failure mode analysis (n > 100) for statistical power

 ---

 ## 11. Discussion

-The central contribution of this work is an engineering protocol with explicit tolerance windows for inducing and verifying algorithmic structure.
+The central contribution of my work is an engineering protocol with explicit tolerance windows for inducing and verifying algorithmic structure.
 Training trajectories matter operationally, but the mechanistic explanation for batch size effects remains open.
 The implications extend beyond Strassen multiplication to how we approach reproducibility in deep learning.

-### 11.1 The Batch Size Enigma: From Hardware Cache to Gradient Geometry
+### 11.1 The Batch Size Enigma: From Hardware Cache to Unknown Mechanism

 The batch size investigation illustrates the engineering approach and motivates honest acknowledgment of limitations.